-2. Create your YouTube channel
+2. Create your YouTube Channel

 Now you’re ready to create your YouTube channel.
 Here’s a high-level walkthrough to help guide you through setting up your first YouTube channel.

-- If you don’t already have a Google account, you’ll need to sign up for one.
+Step 1: If you don’t already have a Google account, you’ll need to sign up for one.
 After creating a username and password you’ll be asked to provide your phone number for account verification.

-- Next, take any action that requires you to have a YouTube channel.
+Step 6: Next, take any action that requires you to have a YouTube channel.
 These include leaving a comment on a video, or creating a playlist.
 We recommend the ‘upload video’ action as it will give you prompts to guide you through creating your own channel.

-4. Create a banner
+3. Create a banner

 We all know how important first impressions are.
 They can set the tone for your entire interaction with any given person in any given circumstance.
 Your YouTube channel banner will likely be the first thing your viewers and possible subscribers will see when visiting your channel.
 It’s big and sits right atop your channel’s main page.